avigad/programming_in_lean/monads.rst

    #check (@put_str : string → io unit)
    #check (@get_line : io string)

-Here ``io.interface`` is a type class packing information needed to interpret the input output interface.
-Users can instantiate that type class in different ways, but they can also leave these variables uninstantiated in calls to Lean's virtual machine, which then substitutes the usual terminal io operations.

 The expression ``put_str s`` changes the ``io`` state by writing ``s`` to output; the return type, ``unit``, indicates that no meaningful value is returned.
 The expression ``put_nat n`` does the analogous thing for a natural number, ``n``.
 The expression ``get_line``, in contrast; however you want to think of the change in ``io`` state, a ``string`` value is returned inside the monad.
 When we use the native virtual machine interpretation, thinking of the ``io`` monad as representing a state is somewhat heuristic, since within the Lean language, there is nothing that we can say about it.
 But when we run a Lean program, the interpreter does the right thing whenever it encounters the bind and return operations for the monad, as well as the constants above.
 In particular, in the example below, it ensures that the argument to ``put_nat`` is evaluated before the output is sent to the user, and that the expressions are printed in the right order.

 .. code-block:: lean

    import system.io
    open io
-   variable [io.interface]

    -- BEGIN
    #eval put_str "hello " >> put_str "world!" >> put_str (to_string (27 * 39))